bonnil1/Project-1---Fruity-Pairs/README.md

 Fruity Pairs

 <Description of Game>
 Match the pairs of fruits to win!
 A memory game where the player selects a card to reveal the fruit.
 The player has to select a card with the matching fruit in order to eat the fruit.
-Match all fruit pairs in 15 seconds to win the game!
-Be careful though, the player can only be wrong twice.
+Match all fruit pairs in 30 seconds to win the game!
+Be careful though, the player can only be wrong five times.

 <Screenshots of Game>